 Keeping Sandwell connected - a balanced approach to transport investment is required that recognises the need to invest in all modes of transport but identifies a priority in increasing the proportion of people using public transport, walking and cycling.

 Providing infrastructure to support growth - physical and social infrastructure is required to enable and support the growth proposed over the plan period.
-New housing and economic development will put pressure on existing services and utilities but may also create opportunities to deliver infrastructure-based solutions.
+New housing and economic development will put pressure on existing services (including emergency services), utilities and utility companies but may also create opportunities to deliver infrastructure-based solutions.

 Health and Wellbeing - the role of the environment in shaping the social, economic and environmental circumstances that determine health and wellbeing is increasingly recognised and understood, particularly where opportunities occur through new development and infrastructure provision to link communities with open and green spaces and opportunities for both active and passive recreation.